Parsley is an easy to grow herb from both cuttings and seeds and actually has a whole range of natural health benefits for us and our gardens.

 Cooking with parsley has a whole host of health benefits as parsley is rich in vitamins and antioxidants so it's a great herb to add fresh to everyday meals and to immune boosting green soup.

-Parsley can also be used in simple natural remedies including :
+Parsley can also be used in simple natural remedies to relieve :

-And parsley has been used traditionally to relieve bad breath and to promote clear skin.
+And parsley has been used traditionally to relieve bad breath and clear skin.

 Best Types Of Parsley To Grow